 1. Why Contact Forms Lose You the Pitch

-Here’s the number that should change how you work.
-Direct host emails see response rates around 23%.
-Generic contact forms land around 4%.
-That’s not a marginal difference.
-That’s losing twenty pitches worth of response for every hundred you send through the wrong channel.
+That's not a marginal difference.
+That's losing twenty pitches worth of response for every hundred you send through the wrong channel.
 For a PR agency running consistent outreach, that gap costs bookings.

 Forms fail for predictable reasons.
 They route to shared inboxes.
 They sit alongside spam.
 Assistants review them without booking authority.
 A direct email to the host lands with the person who actually says yes.

-The goal isn’t just finding a contact.
-It’s finding the right contact (the person who decides whether you get on the show) That distinction drives every method below.
+The goal isn't just finding a contact.
+It's finding the right contact (the person who decides whether you get on the show).
+That distinction drives every method below.

 2. RSS Feeds Hide the Direct Email You Need